Meet Our New Innovation

 4. Elementor documentation to get all the information regarding setting up different features or WPML documentation to learn more about translating your site.

-How to Configure WPML for Multilingual Website
+How to Configure WPML for a Multilingual Website

 You need to install and activate the following plugins to your website for translating the web page into different languages.